A Walking Song: Musical settings

-Both versions of the poem have been set to music by the Danish group The Tolkien Ensemble, with melodies composed by its member Peter Hall.
+Both versions of the poem have been set to music by the Danish group The Tolkien Ensemble, with melodies composed by one of its members, Peter Hall.
 They appear on the group's album At Dawn in Rivendell (2002).

-A cover of the "Edge of Night" song as used in the film appears on the eponymous final album of former Tolkien Ensemble member, Nick Keir.
+A cover of the "Edge of Night" song as used in the film appears on the eponymous final album of a former Tolkien Ensemble member, Nick Keir.